open-resources/dash_curriculum/_sources/part1/chapter2.md

 # Chapter 2: Getting Started with Dash

 ## What you will learn
-This chapter sets the foundation for the creation of Dash Applications.
+This chapter sets the foundation for the creation of Dash apps.
 Starting from a minimal example, we'll explain the structure of a Dash app and demonstrate how to set up your first app.

 ```{admonition} Learning Intentions
 - Structuring of Dash app